 Before the outbreak of the Second World War, Fresno was a relatively diverse city.
 However, because of its larger proportion of Japanese Americans, Fresno was also home to an internment camp for Japanese Americans.
 Fresno continued to grow rapidly throughout the rest of the twentieth century.

 Fresno hosts California State University, Fresno, although there are also several other institutions of higher education in the city.
 While Fresno itself is the economic hub for the entire San Joaquin Valley, much of the rural area surrounding the city is used for large-scale commercial farming.

 In fact, Cargill Meat Solutions is one of the top employers in the entire city of Fresno.
 Notable other top employers in Fresno are the city itself, various medical centers, and California State University, Fresno.

-However, Merced has still experienced recent growth despite having to deal with the collapsing home values.
+However, Merced has still experienced recent growth despite previously having to deal with collapsing home values.